In This Article

 $120 Dining Credit

-Keeping with that foodie theme, the Gold Card comes with $120 in yearly dining credits—up to $10 each month—when you use your card on for purchases from Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
+Keeping with that foodie theme, the Gold Card comes with up to $120 in yearly dining credits—up to $10 each month—when you use your card on for purchases from Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.

 The extensive delivery options through Grubhub and Seamless mean that even if you’re not in the mood to venture out, you can still make use of the credit!